The Air Force May Have Retired The Predator, But It was the Army That Blazed Its Trail

 In June 1995, foreshadowing things to come, Military Intelligence Battalion (Low Intensity) demoed the Predator to the secretive Joint Special Operations Command and other special operations forces.
 There is little information available about what those flights involvement, but they almost certainly would have shown the drone’s value as a tool to help hunt terrorists.

 Lastly in 1995, the Predators flew together with one of the U.S. Customs Service P-3 Orions on more mock border patrol and counter-narcotics operations and then took part in an unspecified Navy Carrier Strike Group’s Composite Training Unit Exercise.
-The Navy elements in the program likely coordinated that latter demonstration, which foreshadowed the service’s still ongoing on-again-off-again relationship with unmanned carrier aviation.
+The Navy elements in the program likely coordinated that latter demonstration, which foreshadowed the service’s still ongoing

 But most importantly, civil conflict was raging in the Balkans and the Predators presented an ideal way to monitor the situation in support of internationally-backed observer and peacekeeping missions.
 In 1993, the Pentagon has initiated a crash program to purchase a pair of the older Gnat-750s for this mission, but the process dragged out and the U.S. military eventually turned those drones over to the Central Intelligence Agency.